Little-Known Differences Between CT Scans and MRIs That Could Save You Time

 • You have a bone injury or fracture.

-• Your doctor suspects an abdominal or chest problem, such as appendicitis or a pulmonary embolism.
+• Your doctor suspects an abdominal issue, such as appendicitis or a pulmonary embolism.

 Choose an MRI if: